UK Payroll Services

 Canadian Payroll Services

-At Bradford Jacobs, our Employer of Records (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Canadian economy.
+At Bradford Jacobs, our Employer of Record (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Canadian economy.
 From the first steps of setting up operations to ensuring compliance with the local payroll laws and regulations, we offer dedicated Canada Payroll solutions that can be personalized to your requirements.
-We aim to make business expansion easy.
+We aim to make global expansion easy.
 At Bradford Jacobs, we navigate the administration of the Canada payroll system for you, and we also make the returns and associated payments for income tax and social security contributions directly from our payroll system to the local tax authorities.
 We do the work, so you do not have to.
 When expanding into a new country, you may encounter some challenges regarding payroll.
 The mysteries of Canadian and Québec taxation can be daunting but allow us to take the reins and answer any of your questions and concerns with our trusty guide on payroll for Canada.

 What Canadian Payroll Options Are Available for Companies?